Table of Contents

-Buffalo mix leather, also referred to as buffalo split leather, utilizes the bottom layer of the hide, which is given a coating to make it smooth.
+Buffalo mix leather, also referred to as buffalo split leather, utilises the bottom layer of the hide, which is given a coating to make it smooth.
 This type of leather is much less durable than full grain or top grain leather, but it is also much cheaper.
 The term buffalo mix leather can also be used to describe bonded leather, the process by which scraps of leather are glued to polyurethane sheets and then embossed to simulate top grain leather.

-What is pull up Buffalo Leather?
+What is Pull up Buffalo Leather?

 Pull up buffalo leather is aniline dyed to create a rich colour and then finished with a mix of transparent waxes and oils.
 This makes the leather very soft, but the most attractive feature of this treatment is that when the leather is stretched, the colour becomes lighter.
 Pull up leather assimilates marks and scratches to create a unique patina and the high concentration of oils and fats make it harder for dirt to penetrate.
 Pull up leather is a popular choice for furniture, shoes, bags and watch straps.